Set hostname of GCE instances

 Creating consistent multi-VM environments across releases

-Another scenario where this new default can create inconsistencies is in the case of a server farm with images spanning the Ubuntu 24.04 boundary (i.e. both 24.04+ and 23.10-).
+Another scenario where this new default can create inconsistencies is in the case of a server farm with images spanning the Ubuntu 24.04 LTS boundary (i.e. both 24.04+ and 23.10-).
 In this case, if you want a consistent file system layout and hostname style across all images, then you’ll have to either remove the /etc/hostname file from the earlier versions or add it to the later versions.

 Remove /etc/hostname from Ubuntu 23.10 and earlier